 If you are updating your profile and adding principals and superintendents to your network, chances are you do not want your current employer to know.
 View and change your Profile Settings to keep your job search process discreet, if necessary.

-Although your LinkedIn profile is so important to your professional brand, it can be extremely hard to write it yourself.
+Although your LinkedIn profile is so important to your professional brand, it can be tough to write it yourself.

 However, if you fail to complete your LinkedIn profile, you will be missing out on networking and teaching opportunities.

 The good news is that I’m here to help!
-With our professional LinkedIn profile development service, I will work directly with you to develop a LinkedIn profile that is unique to build your brand, grow your network, and impress potential employers.
+With our professional LinkedIn profile development service, I will work directly with you to develop a unique LinkedIn profile to build your brand, grow your network, and impress potential employers.

 At A+ Resumes for Teachers, we pride ourselves on providing you with a LinkedIn profile that effectively represents your professional brand online.
 We know how to help you connect with your target audience.